|

 Is your Dog Ready for Play in the Dog Park?

 Playgroups and Social Scenes.
-Here are Some Tips to get started!
+Here are some tips to get started!

 Before Going...

-Review the Dog Park Rules.
+- Review the Dog Park Rules.

-- Don't bring dogs younger than 6 months to the dog park, puppy socialization is better coming
+- Don't bring dogs younger than 6 months to the dog park, puppy socialization is better coming from a puppy training class.

 - Familiarize yourself with "good" dog behavior before going to the dog park.

-- Teach your dog manners, a trained pet is less likely to behave aggressively towards other
+- Teach your dog manners, a trained pet is less likely to behave aggressively towards other pets at play.

-- First-time visitors should go to the dog park at non-peak times, since first-time visits can be
+- First-time visitors should go to the dog park at non-peak times, since first-time visits can be stressful.
+It is best to start off slow when the dog park is not busy.

 - Check weather conditions, frost bite, hypothermia, and overheating can be avoided.

 - Make sure your dog has a collar and id!
 (Microchip too!).
-Microchipping at HSCI,
+Microchipping at HSCI, Microchipping, Tags, and ID's

 At the park...

-Walk or run the dog on it's leash to get it warmed up to the area before turning it loose.
+- Walk or run the dog on it's leash to get it warmed up to the area before turning it loose.

 - Maintain a healthy lifestyle for your dog, lean weight reduces strain on heart and joints.